Ocean Gallery

 The Ocean Gallery is an art gallery on the Ocean City Boardwalk in Worcester County, Maryland.
 The gallery was founded by Joe Kro-Art in 1972.
 He had moved to Ocean City in 1964.
-The gallery is owned by Joe Kro-Art along with his wife Adele and daughter Leslie.
+The gallery is owned by Joe Kro-Art along with his wife Adele and daughter Laura.
 At the age of eight, Kro-Art attended a scholarship program at Maryland Institute College of Art.
 In 2013, the gallery was featured in a Russian film, Turbo, directed by Anna Efranova.
 Kro-Art was featured in a documentary in 2020.